 Inside the pavilions are the galleries for the permanent collections of European paintings, drawings, sculpture, illuminated manuscripts, and decorative arts, as well as American and European photographs.
 The Getty's collection of French furniture and decorative arts, especially from the early years of Louis XIV (1643–1715) to the end of the reign of Louis XVI (1774–92), is renowned for its quality and condition; you can see a pair of completely reconstructed salons.
 In the paintings galleries, a computerized system of louvered skylights allows natural light to filter in, creating a closer approximation of the conditions in which the artists painted.
 Notable among the paintings are Rembrandt's The Abduction of Europa, Van Gogh's Irises, Monet's Wheatstack, Snow Effects, and Morning, and James Ensor's Christ's Entry into Brussels.

 If you want to start with a quick overview, pick up the brochure in the entrance hall that guides you to 15 highlights of the collection.
-There's also an instructive audio tour (free but you have to leave ID) with commentaries by art historians.
+There's also an instructive audio tour (free, but you have to leave ID) with commentaries by art historians.
 Art information rooms with multimedia computer stations contain more details about the collections.
-The Getty also presents an array of lectures, films, concerts, and special programs for kids, families and all-around culture lovers.
-The complex includes an upscale restaurant and downstairs cafeteria with panoramic window views, and outdoor coffee bar cafés.
+The Getty also presents lectures, films, concerts, and special programs for kids, families, and all-around culture lovers.
+The complex includes an upscale restaurant and downstairs cafeteria with panoramic window views.
+There are also outdoor coffee bar cafés.
 On-site parking is subject to availability and can fill up by late afternoon on holidays and summer weekends, so try to come early in the day.
-You may also take public transportation (MTA Bus 761).
+Public buses (Metro Rapid Line 734) also serve the center.

 Mar 16, 2011